votchallenge/website/contents/vot2016/index.md

  * Original or improved trackers as well as papers giving new insights into existing trackers or class of trackers.
 See [participation page](/vot2016/participation.html) for details of the requirements for a tracking paper.
  * Novel ways of using and extending the VOT framework for tracker performance analysis.
- * We will consider papers rejected at ECCV 2016, accompanied with a cover letter describing the difference between ECCV and VOT submissions.
+ * We will consider papers rejected at ECCV 2016, accompanied with (i) a cover letter describing the difference between ECCV and VOT submissions, (ii) the reviews and (iii) authors' comments explaining how the paper was improved.
+Please provide aforementioned material ((i)-(iii)) as supplemental material in one pdf file.

 ## How to participate at VOT2016?